tonypires/WebAPIOwinBoilerplate/README.md

 # WebAPIOwinBoilerplate
-A barebones boilerplate project to get started with building a .NET Web Api using OWIN / Katana
+A barebones boilerplate project to get started with building a .NET Web Api using OWIN / Katana using ASP.NET 4.6.